zackify/optics-agent-js/README.md

 Call `instrumentSchema` on the same executable schema object you pass to `graphql-js` to run.

 ```
-agent.instrumentSchema(executableSchema);
+OpticsAgent.instrumentSchema(executableSchema);
 ```

 You should only call this once per agent.
-If you have multiple or dynamic schemas, create a separate agent per schema.
+If you have multiple or dynamic schemas, create a separate agent per schema (see below).

 ### Add the middleware